Best Hikes in Aspen, Colorado

 Another option for a day off is the scenic 20-mile drive to Independence Pass.
 Head southeast from Aspen on Highway 82, a narrow winding road leading to the pass at 12,096-ft.
 A paved trail leads from the parking area to a viewing platform at 12,135-ft. with panoramic views of the glacier-sculpted Colorado Rocky Mountain peaks.
 Along the way stop at the Grottos (8 mile up the road) and take a short hike past interesting rock formation and the ghost town of Independence (15 miles up the road).
 Independence was one of the first successful gold camps in the area.
 Today a self guided tour leads past the few remaining log cabins at the site.
 Independence Pass can also be done in conjunction with a hike to Lost Man, Midway Pass or New York Creek.

 Further afield is a day trip to Redstone in the Crystal River Valley, located 47 from Aspen.
 The main attraction is Redstone Castle, the 42 room estate of coal and steel baron John Cleveholm Osgood.
 Tours include the main rooms on the first level and a few of the bedrooms on the upper floors.
-After the tour take a walk around the quaint little mining village to visit the antique shops, art galleries and handicraft boutiques.
+After the tour take a walk around the quaint little mining village and visiting the antique shops, art galleries and handicraft boutiques.

 Food, Lodging and Services